s-ball/i18nparse/README.md

 ## Goals
 The argparse module makes it easy to write user-friendly command-line interfaces.
 Specifically, it automatically generates help and usage messages and issues errors when users give the program invalid arguments.
 Unfortunately, even if the module is able to use `gettext` type localization strings, none is provided by the standard library.

-This module provides some translations (at least a French one) and will be simply installable through `pip`
+This module provides some translations and is  simply installable through `pip`

 ## Installing